lowgain/lowgain/README.md

 Here are some ideas to get you started:
 --!>

-- 🔭 I’m currently working on coleg
+- 🔭 I’m currently working on coleg \n
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development<br/>
-- 👯 I’m looking to collaborate on nixos related things
+- 👯 I’m looking to collaborate on nixos related things<br />
 - 🤔 I’m looking for help with git I am not good with it (yet)
 - 💬 Ask me about koalas
 - 📫 How to reach me: dont